-School staff who are not designated first aiders still have responsibility for first aid provision throughout school.
+All school staff are first aid trained and have responsibility for first aid provision throughout school.
 All staff should be aware of this policy, the school's Health and Safety Policy, and basic first aid.
 Staff should:

-- Ensure that they are familiar and up to date with the school's first aid policy and standard procedures - Keep their managers informed of any developments or changes that may impact on the school's first aid provision, including any incidents that have already occurred - Ensure that all the correct provisions are assessed and in place before the start of any activity - Ensure that activities in school that they are supervising or organising are risk assessed, and in line with the school's health and safety policy, to reduce the risk of accident or injury - Co-operate fully with the employer to enable them to fulfil their legal obligations.
-Examples of this would be ensuring that items provided for health and safety purposes are never abused and that equipment is only used in line with manufacturers' guidance - Ensure that any equipment used is properly cared for and in the proper working order, including first aid boxes around the school.
-Any defects should be immediately reported to a senior manager and that piece of equipment should not be used - Be aware of the needs of pupils with medical conditions that they teach - Know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help - Where appropriate to the needs of the pupil, teachers and other school staff may be asked to provide support, including the administering of medicines for pupils with individual healthcare plans.
-Where this is the case, staff should receive sufficient and suitable training to achieve the necessary level of competency before taking on responsibility to support children with medical conditions - Staff will not be asked to administer prescription medicines or undertake healthcare procedures without appropriate training (updated to reflect any individual healthcare plans).
-The school recognises that a first aid certificate is not appropriate training in this instance - A designated member of staff will be responsible for ensuring that all supply staff and new staff members are fully briefed as to the needs of any pupil with individual healthcare plans which they are likely to encounter. - Complete a Medical Emergencies Form (this is a voluntary request) to safeguard their welfare in the event of a medical emergency.
+- Ensure that they are familiar and up to date with the school's First Aid & Healthcare Policy and standard procedures - Keep their managers informed of any developments or changes that may impact on the school's first aid provision, including any incidents that have already occurred - Ensure that all the correct provisions are assessed and in place before the start of any activity - Ensure that activities in school that they are supervising or organising are risk assessed, and in line with the school's health and safety policy, to reduce the risk of accident or injury - Co-operate fully with the employer to enable them to fulfil their legal obligations.
+Examples of this would be ensuring that items provided for health and safety purposes are never abused and that equipment is only used in line with manufacturers' guidance.
+All staff receive first aid training and all medication is stored in it's original packaging with clear guidelines for administration. - Ensure that any equipment used is properly cared for and in the proper working order, including first aid boxes around the school.
+Any defects should be immediately reported to a senior manager and that piece of equipment should not be used - Be aware of the needs of pupils with medical conditions that they teach.
+All staff are provided with the school's 'Medical Conditions' document, therefore all staff have access and are aware of medical conditions throughout the school.
+A copy of this can be found in the Staffroom and the School Office. - Know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.
+All staff are first aid trained. - Where appropriate to the needs of the pupil, teachers and other school staff may be asked to provide support, including the administering of medicines for pupils with individual healthcare plans.
+Where this is the case, staff should receive sufficient and suitable training to achieve the necessary level of competency before taking on responsibility to support children with medical conditions.
+It is voluntary to provide certain care, unless the staff member's contract states otherwise. - Staff will not be asked to administer prescription medicines or undertake healthcare procedures without appropriate training (updated to reflect any individual healthcare plans).
+The school recognises that a first aid certificate is not appropriate training in this instance - A designated member of staff will be responsible for ensuring that all supply staff and new staff members are fully briefed as to the needs of any pupil with individual healthcare plans which they are likely to encounter. - All staff should complete a Medical Emergencies Form (this is a voluntary request) to safeguard their welfare in the event of a medical emergency.
+A copy of this form is provided by the School Business Manager at the start of employment.
 Staff medical forms will be locked away when not in use and will be carried by the most senior member of staff when undertaking off-site educational visits.